 - Acting: Lend your acting talents to a Lamplight Tour in the fall.

-- Tombstone Trio: Tuesday - Thursday mornings at 8:30 a.m., a small group meets for ongoing cemetery maintenance such as weed control, vegetation management, and tombstone repair.
+- Tombstone Trio: On Tuesday and Thursday mornings, a small group meets for ongoing cemetery maintenance such as weed control, vegetation management, and tombstone repair.

-- Memorial and Habitat Garden Volunteers: meeting every Friday morning at 9:30 to develop and maintain a garden of California native plants which also serves as a memorial garden.
+- Memorial and Habitat Garden Volunteers: Meeting every Friday morning at 9:30am to develop and maintain a garden of California native plants which also serves as a memorial garden.

 - Preservation Committee: The Santa Rosa Rural Cemetery Preservation Committee meets monthly to discuss items including items such as maintenance procedures, planning special events, fundraisers, goals, preservation efforts, and new tours.
-Meetings are 5:30 p.m. and are held on the first Mondays of the month at Finley Community Center.
+Community meetings are currently held the first Monday of every month at Steele Lane Community Center (415 Steele Lane) at 5:30pm.
+To participate in these meetings, please email [email protected].
 See their mission statement and objectives below.

 Friends of the Rural Cemetery